heroku/webapp-runner/README.md

 Your application should start and you should see the log output in the Eclipse console.
 Since you have a debugger attached to your application you'll now see changes to your code get automatically loaded without restarting and can set breakpoints.

 You can stop the application from the red square in the console pane or from the debug perspective.
+It can be restarted by right-clicking on the project and choosing your new launch configuration from the 'Debug As' menu or from the debug menu in the Eclipse toolbar (the icon with the little bug).

 ### License